The Ultimate Baby Shower Checklist: Plan the Perfect Celebration - Baby Chick

 This week is for tying up loose ends and making sure everything is ready to go.

-• Phone anyone who has not called to RSVP and have a final headcount.
+• Phone anyone who hasn’t called to RSVP and get a final headcount.

-• Prepare dishes that can be frozen ahead of time for the event.
+• Prepare dishes that can be frozen in advance for the event.

 • Reconfirm with guests who’ve been asked to bring food or special items.